 - Parkinson's Dementia – Parkinson's is a progressive disorder of the central nervous system.
 In later stages of Parkinson's disease, some patients develop dementia.

-- Lewy Body Disease – This disease causes symptoms similar to Alzheimer's disease.
-Individuals with Lewy Body Disease experience hallucinations and can become fearful.
+- Lewy Body Dementia – This disease causes symptoms similar to Alzheimer's disease.
+Individuals with Lewy Body dementia experience hallucinations and can become fearful.

 Early dementia, also known as mild cognitive impairment (MCI), involves problems with memory, language, or other cognitive functions.
 But unlike those with full-blown dementia, people with mild cognitive impairment are still able to function in their daily lives without relying on others.

 Many people with mild cognitive impairment eventually develop Alzheimer's disease or another type of dementia.
 However, others plateau at a relatively mild stage of decline and are able to live independently.
 Some people with mild cognitive impairment even return to normal.
 It is not yet fully understood why mild cognitive impairment progresses to Alzheimer's disease in some, while remaining stable in others.
 The course is difficult to predict, but in general, the greater the degree of memory impairment, the greater the risk of developing Alzheimer's down the line.